microsoft/code-with-engineering-playbook/docs/design/design-reviews/decision-log/examples/memory/Deployment/Environments.md

 New environment rollouts are automatically triggered based upon a successful deployment of the previous stage /environment.

-The **development**, **staging** and **production** environments leverage slot deployment during a environment rollout.
+The **development**, **staging** and **production** environments leverage slot deployment during an environment rollout.
-After a new release is deployed to a staging slot it is validated through a series of functional integration tests.
+After a new release is deployed to a staging slot, it is validated through a series of functional integration tests.
 Upon a 100% pass rate of all tests the staging & production slots are swapped effectively making updates to the environment available.

 Any errors or failed tests halt the deployment in the current stage and prevent changes to further environments.